-You will then be taken into a multi-projection experience that transports you through the creation of this island right through to the modern-day.
+You will then move into a multi-projection experience that transports you from the formation of this island right through to the modern-day.

 Image Credit: FlyOver Iceland

 Then it’s time to take flight.
-In a comfortable seat, you sit in front of a 20-metre spherical screen.
+In a comfortable seat, you sit in front of a 20-meter spherical screen.

-The high definition film, mixed with movements of your seat create the complete sensation of soaring above the land of fire and ice.
+The high definition film visuals, mixed with the movements of your seat, will give you the sensation of soaring above the land of fire and ice.

 FlyOver Iceland is an unforgettable experience that both visitors and locals praise, saying they would happily do again and again.